Michael Marks: Biography

 Marks was born into a Polish Ashkenazi Jewish family in Słonim, in what was then the multinational Russian Empire (now Grodno Region, Belarus).
-He emigrated to England around 1882 and moved to Leeds, where a company called Barran was known to employ Jewish immigrants.
+He immigrated to Britain around 1882 and moved to Leeds, where a company called Barran was known to employ Jewish immigrants.
 He married Hannah Cohen at the Great Synagogue on Belgrave Street, Leeds, in 1886.
-The year on his naturalisation papers say 1859, but his age on his marriage certificate suggests a later year, perhaps 1863 or 1864.

 Marks met Isaac Dewhirst, the owner of a Leeds warehouse, in 1884.
 A deal was arranged, whereby Marks agreed to buy goods from Dewhirst and sell them in nearby villages.
 The venture was a success and enabled Marks to raise enough capital to establish a stall in Leeds' open market.
 At his stall, he used the slogan "Don't Ask the Price – it's a Penny".
 He also sold goods at Castleford and Wakefield markets.

 Marks also made the decision to rent an area at the new covered market in Leeds, which traded six days of the week.
 Over the next few years, Marks expanded his business and opened similar stalls in covered market halls all over Yorkshire and Lancashire.